The Roulettes: History

 The group originated among friends at Sutton High School for Boys, including guitarist Peter Thorp.
 Originally called the Strangers, they were seen by publicist Leslie Perrin, who recommended them to Adam Faith's manager Eve Taylor.
 Faith was looking for a touring band that would enable him to perform similar music to that of the beat bands then emerging from Merseyside.
-Renamed as the Roulettes, the band - then comprising Peter Thorp, Martin Blackwell, Tony Burgess and John Roberts - first performed with Faith at the Royal Albert Hall in September 1961.
+Renamed the Roulettes, the band - then comprising Peter Thorp, Martin Blackwell, Tony Burgess and John Roberts - first performed with Faith at the Royal Albert Hall in September 1961.

-The group toured widely with Faith between 1961 and 1963, with several changes of personnel, and recorded one unsuccessful single for Pye, "Hully Gully Slip'n'Slide".
-By early 1963, the group comprised Thorp (guitar), John Rogers (bass), Bob Henrit (drums), and Russ Ballard (guitar and keyboards).
-They recorded a lengthy series of short 15-minute shows with Adam Faith for Radio Luxembourg.
-John Rogers was killed in a car crash in May 1963; he was replaced by John 'Mod' Rogan, previously of Hartlepool group the Hartbeats.
+The group toured widely with Faith between 1961 and 1963, with several changes of personnel, many instigated by Faith.
+They recorded one unsuccessful single for Pye, "Hully Gully Slip 'N' Slide".
+By early 1963, the group comprised Thorp (guitar), the only remaining Strangers member, John Rogers (bass), Bob Henrit (drums), and Russ Ballard (guitar and keyboards).
+They recorded a six weeks series of short 15-minute shows with Adam Faith for Radio Luxembourg.
+John Rogers was killed in a car crash in May 1963 as a passenger in a vehicle carrying the band's kit up North to a gig; he was replaced by John 'Mod' Rogan, previously of Hartlepool group the Hartbeats.

 They began recording with Adam Faith - who had previously recorded with session musicians - for the Parlophone label, and their records were credited to "Adam Faith with The Roulettes".
-They enjoyed a run of chart hits in the mid-1960s, including the UK chart hits; "The First Time", "We Are in Love", "I Love Being in Love With You", "If He Tells You", and "Someone's Taken Maria Away".
+They enjoyed a run of chart hits with Faith in the mid-1960s, including the UK chart hits; "The First Time", "We Are in Love", "I Love Being in Love With You", "If He Tells You", and "Someone's Taken Maria Away".